Scalar field dark matter and dark energy: a hybrid model for the dark sector: Conclusions

-\acknowledgments CvdB is supported (in part) by the Lancaster–Manchester–Sheffield Consortium for Fundamental Physics under STFC grant: ST/T001038/1.
+CvdB is supported (in part) by the Lancaster–Manchester–Sheffield Consortium for Fundamental Physics under STFC grant: ST/T001038/1.
 G.P. is supported by a EPSRC studentship.
 E.M.T. is supported by the grant SFRH/BD/143231/2019 from Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT).
+This article is based upon work from COST Action CA21136 Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse) supported by COST (European Cooperation in Science and Technology).